saviaa1/WSD2017/README.md

 Otherwise everything went well so we would give ourselves 100 points.
 **Own game:**
 We implemented a nice simple JavaScript game that communicates with the service for high scores, as well as saving and loading from a save.
 We would give ourselves 100 points for this.
 **Mobile Friendly:**
 Our web application is mobile friendly, as the top bars and game lists we made to dynamically adjust to varying game sizes.
 However, mobile users might not be able to play some games, if the game developer has not created the game to be mobile friendly.
 Other than that, our website is usable on mobile devices, and we would give ourselves 50 points for this.
 **Social media sharing:**
 Problem was with twitter that you can't get images unless your URL is approved to use "cards" so we had to use a regular tweet that has data about the game but no picture.
 Otherwise the social media sharing feature works well so we would give ourselves 50 points.

 ### Division of work
+Alex implemented game list, game page, game/service interaction and templates.
+Iiro implemented most basic player functionalities, payment service and own game as well as handled heroku deployment.
 Tuomas implemented authentication, developer features, 3rd party login, RESTful API and social media sharing.
-Iiro implemented most basic player functionalities, payment service and own game as well as handled heroku deployment.
-Alex implemented game list, game page, game/service interaction and templates.

 We feel that the division of work was successful and everyone did approximately the same amount of work.
 We also utilized pair programming for development at our weekly meetings.

 ### How to use
-The web application is deployed at https://powerful-hamlet-41538.herokuapp.com/ Registering a new user requires email-authentication, but we use Django's Console Backend as advised in the project description.
+The web application is deployed at [http://powerful-hamlet-41538.herokuapp.com/](http://powerful-hamlet-41538.herokuapp.com/)
+Registering a new user requires email-authentication, but we use Django's Console Backend as advised in the project description.
 Threfore, instead of creating a new account, you may use the following accounts to test the service:
 **Developers: (username, password)**
+***REMOVED***
+***REMOVED***
+***REMOVED***
 **Users: (username, password)**
+***REMOVED***
+***REMOVED***
+***REMOVED***
 The users can gain developer status through the profile page.
 The games can be browsed and grouped by category using the top bar.
 When logged in, the users may purchase games or play owned games from the game list.
+Some browsers, for example Google Chrome, may prevent loading the HTTP content for games or payment service over HTTPS.
+If this happens, the content can be loaded by changing the url from HTTPS to HTTP or accepting the unprotected sources.
 Developers can add, modify and delete their games from the profile page.